 Photography at home during this stage is emotive and very special.

 You can use your toys, blankets and playing games like peekaboo to personalise the photos.
 And best of all you are all in the photos.
-There will be some beautiful moments and expressions as you chase your crawling baby down the hall, or catching them pulling themselves up to even mess of feeding time.
+There will be some beautiful moments and expressions as you chase your crawling baby down the hall, catching them pulling themselves or even the complete mess of feeding time.

 If you have a nearby park and the baby is mobile it can be lovely to explore a local park or the garden before heading back inside.
 Then we can focus on some more chilled time and snuggles and lunch perhaps.
 Feeding is messy but it can be extremely fun to capture in your photos.